krishauser/Klampt/Documentation/Manual-Installation.md

 **Step by step instructions to install the Python API from binaries**

 Follow the instructions at the top of this file.

-You may need to install the glut32.dll file from [http://user.xmission.com/~nate/glut.html](http://user.xmission.com/~nate/glut.html) into your SysWOW64 directory (if your machine is 64-bit, most newer machines) or System32 directory (for older 32-bit machines).

 **To build your own C++ applications that link to Klamp't**